Hysteria: History

 Trota de Ruggiero is considered the first female doctor in Christian Europe as well as the first gynecologist, though she could not become a magister.
 She recognized that women were often ashamed to go to a doctor with gynecological issues, and studied women's diseases.
 She prescribed remedies such as mint for women suffering from hysteria.
-Hildegard of Bingen was another female doctor, whose work was part of an attempt to combine science and faith.
-She agreed with the theories of Hippocrates and suggested hysteria may be connected to the idea of original sin; She believed that men and women were both responsible for original sin, and could both suffer from hysteria.
+Hildegard of Bingen was another female doctor whose work was part of an attempt to combine science and faith.
+She agreed with the theories of Hippocrates and suggested hysteria may be connected to the idea of original sin; she believed that men and women were both responsible for original sin, and could both suffer from hysteria.
 Furthermore, during the Renaissance period many patients of hysteria were prosecuted as witches and underwent interrogations, torture, exorcisms, and execution.
 During this time the common point of view was that women were inferior beings, connected to Aristotle's ideas of male superiority.
-Saint Thomas Aquinas supported this idea and in his writing, Summa Theologica stated "'some old women' are evil-minded; they gaze on children in a poisonous and evil way, and demons, with whom the witches enter into agreements, interacting through their eyes".
+Saint Thomas Aquinas supported this idea and stated in Summa Theologica that "'some old women' are evil-minded; they gaze on children in a poisonous and evil way, and demons, with whom the witches enter into agreements, interacting through their eyes".
 This type of fear of witches and sorcery is part of the rules of celibacy and chastity imposed on the clergy.
 Philippe Pinel believed that there was little difference between madness and healthy people, and believed that people should be treated if they were unwell.
 He considered hysteria a female disorder.

-However, during the sixteenth and seventeenth centuries activists and scholars worked to change the perception of hysteria back to a medical condition.
+However, during the 16th and 17th centuries activists and scholars worked to change the perception of hysteria back to a medical condition.
 Particularly, French physician Charles Le Pois insisted that hysteria was a malady of the brain.
 In addition, in 1697, English physician Thomas Sydenham theorized that hysteria was an emotional condition, instead of a physical condition.
 Many physicians followed Lepois and Sydenham's lead and hysteria became disassociated from the soul and the womb.
 During this time period, science started to focalize hysteria in the central nervous system.
 As doctors developed a greater understanding of the human nervous system, the neurological model of hysteria was created, which further propelled the conception of hysteria as a mental disorder.
-Joseph Raulin published a work in 1748, associating hysteria with the air quality in cities, he suggested that men and women could both have hysteria, women would be more likely to have it due to laziness.
+Joseph Raulin published a work in 1748 which associated hysteria with the air quality in cities.
+He suggested that men and women could both have hysteria, but women were more likely to have it due to laziness.